New grant will increase collaboration between imaging centres and fuel scientific discovery

 “Global BioImaging has made a real difference for local imaging communities – opening them up to the world,” adds EMBL’s Antje Keppler, Coordinator of Global BioImaging and grant holder for the CZI award.
 “We look forward to advancing that work and bringing the benefits to even more countries.”

 Global BioImaging was founded in 2015, supported by a European Commission seed award to EMBL.
 A companion initiative to Euro-BioImaging, Global BioImaging brings together imaging facility operators, technical staff, scientists, managers, and science policy officers to network, share expertise, and build capacity in biological and biomedical imaging.
 By promoting access to the latest imaging technologies and facilitating training and data analysis, Global BioImaging drives forward research and enables breakthrough discoveries in the life sciences and beyond.
 Global BioImaging’s community includes members from Europe, Australia, Canada, India, Japan, Mexico, Singapore, South Africa, and the United States.

-“Imaging of molecules, cells, and tissues is integral to understanding disease, and core imaging facilities that use the latest microscopy tools to further the research of hundreds of biomedical scientists are fundamental to progress,” said CZI Head of Science, Cori Bargmann.
+“Imaging of molecules, cells, and tissues is integral to understanding disease, and core imaging facilities that use the latest microscopy tools to further the research of hundreds of biomedical scientists are fundamental to progress,” says CZI Head of Science Cori Bargmann.
 “By bolstering the development of Global BioImaging’s central hub and investing in training and data exchange between imaging centres and communities, we hope to increase global collaboration and accelerate potentially life-saving scientific breakthroughs.”